 Successful closing of joint EU project HySTOC utilizing Hydrogenious’ proprietary LOHC technology for hydrogen storage and transportation in Finland

-Kokkola & Espoo/Finland, Erlangen/Germany, 19 May 2022.
+Kokkola & Espoo/Finland, Erlangen/Germany.
 The HySTOC EU project initiated in January 2018 and located in Finland has been successfully finished recently by its Finnish, Dutch and German partners.
 The joint project name is a byword for „Hydrogen Supply and Transportation using liquid Organic Hydrogen Carriers“ (LOHC).
 Its aim was to establish and test an efficient hydrogen value chain utilizing Hydrogenious’ proprietary LOHC technology in Finland, from production to use, to facilitate international learnings.
 Hydrogenious LOHC Technologies, leading the project consortium, announced that this was achieved in all crucial midstream issues.

 The containerized LOHC systems from the German market leader Hydrogenious LOHC Technologies for the storage and release of hydrogen from the liquid carrier have proven their qualities as demonstrators within the HySTOC project – in long-term and remote operation, 24/7, at local double-digit sub-zero temperatures, as well with a hydrogen release in a purity needed.
 The last phase, which started about 12 months ago, was particularly important: The ReleaseBox 10 was operated in Espoo by VTT over 2,000 hours and the quality of the released hydrogen was scientifically tested to ensure a purity according to ISO 14687:2-2019 for use in fuel cells.
 “Despite the challenges that arose in five years of project duration – not only the pandemic but also the sale of the relevant business unit by the partner where the direct hydrogen filling station application was to take place – the HySTOC joint project has become a very successful one” explains Stefan Naser, Chief Operating Officer of Hydrogenious LOHC Technologies.
 “Hydrogen in the amount of around 2 tons was stored and released from our LOHC material.
 We thus benefit from these demonstration project findings for our ongoing upscaling implementations.”